 Luckily there is a whole world of manufactured spend out there.
-You get a Bluebird or Serve card and jump on board every new way to buy gift cards that emerges.
+You get a Bluebird, or Serve card, and mix in money orders at Walmart.
+Then you jump on board every new way to buy gift cards that emerges.
 You are once again an “expert”.

 Suddenly you feel this overwhelming hunger to earn more & more points.
 Who cares if you can fly around the world twelve times with the miles you have, there are NEVER ENOUGH.

 Thankfully the marketing machine is out once again promoting buy miles promotions.
 Oh what a great deal it is to buy miles at 1.7 cents each.
 You can get a business class ticket for $1,000 instead of $5,000. #Winning

 Now you have invested thousands of dollars into your hobby of traveling for free.
 You brag to all of your friends about how many miles you have and where they can take you, but neglect to mention the money you have now spent.